Mt. Joy (band)

 Mt.
-Joy is a five-piece indie rock band based in Los Angeles with roots in Philadelphia.
-They consist of members Matt Quinn (vocals, guitar), Sam Cooper (guitar), Sotiris Eliopoulos (drums), Jackie Miclau (keyboards), and Michael Byrnes (bass).
-The band debuted in 2016 with their single "Astrovan", recorded in Los Angeles by Quinn, Cooper, and Byrnes.
-This was followed up in 2017 by the trio of singles "Sheep", "Cardinal", and "Silver Lining", with "Silver Lining" eventually charting at the top spot of the Billboard Triple A charts.
-On March 2, 2018, they released their debut eponymous studio album.
-Between the next two years, Mt.
-Joy performed at festivals and on tour as support acts, as well as headlining a North American and European tour.
-After a tour with The Lumineers was cut short due to COVID-19, Mt.
-Joy released their second studio album, Rearrange Us on June 5, 2020.
-Their third studio album, Orange Blood, was released on June 17, 2022.
+Joy is an American five-piece indie rock band based in Los Angeles with roots in Philadelphia.
+Its members are Matt Quinn (vocals, guitar), Sam Cooper (guitar), Sotiris Eliopoulos (drums), Jackie Miclau (keyboards) and Michael Byrnes (bass).
+The band debuted in 2016 with the single "Astrovan", recorded in Los Angeles by Quinn, Cooper, and Byrnes.
+This was followed up in 2017 by the trio of singles "Sheep", "Cardinal", and "Silver Lining".
+On March 2, 2018, Mt.
+Joy released its debut eponymous studio album.
+For the next two years, Mt.
+Joy performed at festivals and on tour as a support act, as well as headlining a North American and European tour.
+After a tour with the Lumineers was cut short due to COVID-19, Mt.
+Joy released its second studio album, Rearrange Us, on June 5, 2020.
+Its third studio album, Orange Blood, was released on June 17, 2022.
+Their fourth studio album, Hope We Have Fun, was released on May 30, 2025.

 History

-2016–2017: Origins
+2015–16: Origins

-Having first met in high school in Philadelphia, PA, Matt Quinn and Sam Cooper reunited in Los Angeles in 2016 and began working on music.
+Having first met at Conestoga High School outside of Philadelphia, Matt Quinn and Sam Cooper reunited in Los Angeles in 2016 and began working on music.
 Says Quinn, "It was just one of those cool, serendipitous life moments where a person that I’d been making music with in high school ended up in the same city as me, and I didn’t really know anybody else ...
 Just because we love music we were getting together and writing together."
-The pair named the project after the name of a mountain in Valley Forge National Park near where Quinn and Cooper grew up.
-The two recorded the single "Astrovan" with the help of future bandmate bassist Michael Byrnes, who they met on Craigslist, and Byrnes' then-roommate producer Caleb Nelson, in April of that year and released the song in September.
+The pair named the project after a hill in Valley Forge National Park near where they grew up.
+The two recorded their single "Astrovan" with the help of future bandmate Michael Byrnes, whom they met on Craigslist, and Byrnes' then-roommate, producer Caleb Nelson, in April of that year and released the song in September.

-The single's rapid streaming success, as well as the success of their second single, "Sheep", drew the three to add drummer Sotiris Eliopoulos and keyboardist Jackie Miclau to the group, together playing Bonnaroo, Newport Folk Festival, and Lollapalooza, as well as opening for bands such as The Head and the Heart, The Shins, Whitney, and The Revivalists.
+The single's rapid streaming success, as well as the success of their second single, "Sheep", drew the three to add drummer Sotiris Eliopoulos and keyboardist Jackie Miclau to the group, together playing Bonnaroo, Newport Folk Festival, and Lollapalooza, as well as opening for bands such as the Head and the Heart, the Shins, Whitney, and the Revivalists.
 In 2017, Mt.
 Joy signed to Dualtone Records.

 2018: Mt.
 Joy

-Throughout 2017, the now five-piece band recorded additional tracks with producer Jon Gilbert at his home studio in Pasadena, California, and released their self-titled debut album, Mt.
+Throughout 2017, the now five-piece band recorded additional tracks with producer Jon Gilbert at his home studio in Pasadena, California, and released its debut album, Mt.
 Joy, on March 2, 2018.
-The song "Silver Lining" went to #1 on the Billboard Triple A charts.
-As of June 2020, tracks from the album have garnered more than 200 million streams on Spotify.
+The song "Silver Lining" went to #2 on the Billboard Triple A charts.
+As of July 2025, tracks from this album alone have garnered approximately 990 million streams on Spotify.

 In 2018, Mt.
-Joy performed at Innings Music Festival, Shaky Knees Music Festival, ACL Fest, and Voodoo Fest, and performed on their own North American and European headlining tours.
+Joy performed at Innings Music Festival, Shaky Knees Music Festival, ACL Fest, and Voodoo Fest, and performed on its own North American and European headlining tours.